berndporr/ECG-GUDB/README.md

-# High precision ECG Database with annotated R peaks, recorded and filmed under realistic conditions
+# High precision ECG Database with annotated QRS complexes

 This is a mirror of the ECG GUDB http://researchdata.gla.ac.uk/716/ and provides online access via